puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 a brief delay, you will see text scroll by in your terminal indicating that Puppet has made all the specified changes to the Learning VM.

 Check out the Quest Guide website!
-In your browsers address bar, type the following URL:
+In your browser's address bar, type the following URL:
 `http://<IPADDRESS>`.
 (Though the IP address is the same, using `https` will load the PE console, while `http` will load the Quest Guide as a website.)